 - It is a group effort on behalf of community residents to commit to “adopting” a particular location and ensuring it remains clean and free of graffiti.

 - Adoption can be a group or an individual effort.

 - Locations can be on public or private property and can range from a single structure, or an area of one or multiple blocks.
-If private property, the Sr. Public Works Specialist has to be notified and is responsible for getting approval and consent from the resident.
+If private property, the Public Works Supervisor has to be notified and is responsible for getting approval and consent from the resident.

 - It is designed to operate with a minimum of red tape and with minimum supervision from the Public Works Department.

 - The program is designed for residents to commit and remove graffiti as soon as possible (within 48 hours).

 - All participants agree to buff (eradicate) graffiti in their designated block(s) or structure for a contracted period of time.
 Participants clean up all of the graffiti except for pressure washing and color matching.
 The Public Works Supervisor shall be notified of areas that need these services.